santekotturi/ionic-auto-webinspector/README.md

 ![Screenshot 2](/readme_imgs/screenshot2.png?raw=true "Find Device Name")

 ### Step 2:
-Once you've configured these, make the two applescripts in `/scripts` executable:
+Once you've configured the variables above, make the two applescripts in `/scripts` executable:

 `chmod 755 scripts/*.applescript`

 ### Step 3:
 Run your app in the simulator: `ionic emulate ios`

-Run your app on your device: `cordova run ios` (at the time of writing, `ionic run ios` was causing errors for me.)
+Run your app on your device: `cordova run ios` (at the time of writing, `ionic run ios` was causing errors for me, not related to this hook, but in general its not working.)

-Step 3 because if you head over to `config.xml`, we've got:
+Step 3 works because if you head over to `config.xml`, we've got:

 ```
   <platform name="ios">